ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 2. Go to **New Connection** and select **FileNet**
 3. Insert a Connection name and the credentials associated with your repository
 4. Click **Connect to Navigator**
+5. Attach a certificate file, if required
-5. Select the repository where you want the data and images to be allocated
+6. Select the repository where you want the data and images to be allocated
-6. Click  **Save**
+7. Click  **Save**

 To create a connection to a specific IBM Navigator desktop, specify the desired desktop in the Navigator URL using the following format `/navigator/?desktop=desktopname`

 OBS: The uploaded images in the IBM® Content Navigator can be available as a single PDF format file.
+OBS: The ertificate file needs to be in .pem format
 OBS: All properties uploaded to FileNet need to be configured as strings.